Ba3a-G/Quizzy/README.md

 # Quizzy

-This is a simple quiz app using Python and SQL.
+This is a simple quiz app using Python and SQL, made for school project.

 ## How to run?
 1. Install requirements